teohxuen/website/content/report/final_report.md

   - Upload relevant data online
   - This provide historical data for operator to reference easily without unsealing the hull
     - Can be useful for leak
-    - Or to track degredation of battery
+    - Or to track degradation of battery
     - Or to track if cells are becoming unbalanced
       - All of which should be rectified to ensure that AUV battery can function properly
   - Few Option